-Our skilled katchû-shi (armorers) at the Iron Mountain Armory will need at least 3 to 5 weeks, depending on options selected, for the custom handcrafting of your yoroi.
+Our skilled katchû-shi (armorers) at the Iron Mountain Armory will need at least 3 to 5 weeks, depending on options selected, and other scheduled orders, for the custom handcrafting of your yoroi.

 |For more information, please review our Order Options Explained, Glossary Terms or FAQ Pages.
 You can also Contact Us directly.
 We are always happy to be of service.|